vlavorini/hyperknee_finder/README.md

 Indeed, you have to evaluate all the possible combination of the two parameters, and at that point you can make your choice.

+## What's behind the scenes

+Similarly to [KneeFinder](https://github.com/vlavorini/kneefinder), this tool fits a 2 dimensional linear function (i.e., a plane) to the (cleaned) data, then search for the point with maximum distance to the plane.
+Note that only the points internal to the pseudo-convexity of the curve will be accounted in this last step.

 ## Examples